lyndagoat/CS3-/q1/ctskillsBalingkilatOcampo.md

-SECTION: 9 - Balingkilat
+SECTION: 9 - Balingkilat\
-C#/NAME: #28 OCAMPO, LYNDZEE RAYE G.
+C#/NAME: #28 OCAMPO, LYNDZEE RAYE G.\
 DATE: August 12, 2026
+---
+Group mates: #29 Panahon, Mesiah Gail M. #30 Soriano, Marriane Audrey F.\
 Main Problem:
--The new vending machine that was installed is inefficient and has a lot of defects.
+- The new vending machine that was installed is inefficient and has a lot of defects.
 It sometimes gives the wrong change, doesn't work properly when multiple students use it, gives the wrong item and can't track inventory properly.

 Sub-Problems:
 1. The vending machine sometimes gives the wrong change.